ArseniD/bigtrouble/README.md

 Fixed bigtrouble VM

 # Installation
-Copy and replace all files to a folder with bigtrouble.box Run vagrant up
+Copy and replace all files to the folder with bigtrouble.box Run vagrant up